JacoboLansac/audits/solo/soar-review.md

 That deadline has no effect, because the `block.timestamp` is set by the miner in whatever block this transaction is mined, so regardless of when the transaction is minted, the deadline will always be met.

-The intention of the developer is to stablish a max time in which this position can be created, and therefore, the deadline should be *the timestamp when the transaction is **broadcasted** + 100 seconds*, instead of *timestamp when the transaction is **mined** + 100 seconds*.
+The developer intends to establish a max time in which this position can be created, and therefore, the deadline should be *the timestamp when the transaction is **broadcasted** + 100 seconds*, instead of *timestamp when the transaction is **mined** + 100 seconds*.
 The way to do so is to pass an extra argument to the function, with the deadline calculated off-chain.

 #### Impact